aagricola/17-IA1/week-3_P5/README.md

 ## homework

-- Finish Assignment 3 submit a video or image and source code on canvas (file names must contain your last name)
+- Start on your non-linear story by story-boarding, create wireframe, use twine and/or p5.js
 - Post to our discussion board on Canvas responding to last weeks On Being podcast